-My floral border print dress makes me feel a part of the “Mad Men” TV series and Audrey Hepburn era, with all the class and fashion that goes with these connotations.
-I am especially proud at how I made the most of what I had with my dress.
-Here is a ‘franken-patterned’ creation so as to make the most of a small amount of border print fabric from my stash.
+My floral border print dress makes me feel a part of the “Mad Men” TV series and Audrey Hepburn era, with all the classy fashion that goes with these connotations.
+I am especially proud at how I made the most of what I had with this dress.
+It is a ‘franken-patterned’ creation so as to make the most of a small amount of border design fabric from my stash.
 This pattern combo also makes a more manageable design to wear in our modern times while still remaining true to 1957 dresses.
-I am very happy with how all my meticulous work paid off these past two years to have this dress turn out just right – finally!
+I am very happy with how all my meticulous work paid off these past two years I’ve been dressmaking to have this project turn out just right – finally!

 FABRIC: a lightweight rayon (super soft with a slight mesh weave),with a stitched on border print, in only 2 yards…it’s been in my stash for so long I’m considering it free; lavender cotton batiste for the dress’ lining, bought 1 3/4 yards for about $4 – the handful of scraps leftover of the lining fabric went to my “Heart Apron”..click here to see how I used them.

 NOTIONS: I had the thread I needed; only had to buy a 20 inch zipper ($1.50), 6 matte green squared buttons ($3), and 1/4 a yard of light blue cording (25 cents)